pdobb/minesweeper_alliance/README.md

 #### Patterns

-Currently a bit lumped into the UI Portal at `/ui/patterns` is the Patterns tool--for creating playable mine patterns.
+Currently, a bit lumped into the UI Portal at `/ui/patterns`, is the Patterns tool--for creating a set of Game boards with admin-specified mine patterns.
 These boards/patterns are selected by random luck (as an Easter egg) when staring a new "Random" game.

 Patterns may be imported/exported as CSV.
 The mere presence of a Pattern in the database makes it eligible for being randomly selected for game play.